About the Journal

 4.1.
 Formatting, Structure and Content of Papers [ ↑ ]

-Articles must be writen in English.
-We recommend using the MS Word template supplied here when preparing the article.
+Articles must be writen in English with a maximum of 20 pages and submitted preferrabley in MS Word format or any other compatible text editor.
+We recommend using the template supplied here when preparing the article.

 4.1.1.
 Formatting

 All elements formatting (article title, abstract, authors, affiliation, paragraphs, titles, long citation, references, etc) are described on MS Word Template.
-Author can uso pre-formatted styles from MS Word Quick gallery.
+Author can use pre-formatted styles from MS Word Quick gallery.

 4.1.2.
 Structure